Floating water chestnut

 Have you seen Floating water chestnut?

 Be on the lookout for Floating water chestnut and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling Floating water chestnut.
+Early detection and reporting are the key elements in preventing Floating water chestnut from becoming a major problem in Queensland.

 Call us on 13 25 23.